Minimal nondegenerate extensions: Fusion 2-categories and their Drinfel'd centres

 We henceforth adopt the following language.
 Let $\cB$ be a braided monoidal (1-)category.
 A braided monoidal category \define{under} $\cB$ is a braided monoidal category $\cM$ equipped with a braided monoidal functor $i: \cB \to \cM$.
 Of course, it is an \define{extension} when $i$ is fully faithful, and a \define{nondegenerate extension} when additionally $\cM$ is nondegenerate.
 An isomorphism of braided monoidal categories $i: \cB \to \cM$ and $i': \cB \to \cM'$ under $\cB$ is a braided monoidal equivalence $F:\cM \to \cM'$ and a monoidal natural isomorphism $F\circ i \cong i' $.
 An isomorphism of nondegenerate extensions is an isomorphism between the underlying braided monoidal categories under $\cB$.

 The connection between 2-categorical Drinfel'd centres and (minimal nondegenerate) extensions is explained by the following theorem, which forms the main result of this section.
-A version of this connection was proposed in the lecture \cite{DmitriMSRI}, and motivated \cite{DN}.
+Versions of this connection were proposed in~\cite{Kong2020}, in the lecture \cite{DmitriMSRI}, and motivated \cite{DN}.

 \begin{theorem} Let $\cB$ and $\cC$ be braided fusion 1-categories.
 If $\cZ(\Sigma\cB) \cong \cZ(\Sigma\cC)$, then there is a nondegenerate extension $i : \cB \hookrightarrow \cM$ and an equivalence $\cC \cong \cZ_{2}(\cB \subset \cM)^{\rev}$ (in which case there is also an equivalence $\cB \cong \cZ_{2}(\cC\subset \cM)^{\rev}$ by \cite[Theorem~8.21.1]{EGNO}). \end{theorem}